b7w/bviewer/docs/ref/settings.rst

   By default crop is False, on True edges cut off, quality equal 95%.
   If image smaller than size it will be linked.

+| Tiny size used in admin to minimize cache size.
+Small size used in image thumbnails.
+  Big size used for js gallery.
+Full size used to download real image.

 VIEWER_DOWNLOAD_RESPONSE